shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Unseen Casting

-At level 3, you how to keep your spells from giving you away.
+At level 3, you learn how to keep your spells from giving you away.
 You gain the following Bond Affinity option:

 -   Invisible: Make this spell cast and its effects invisible.
 Casting this spell doesn’t end invisibility effects.